jdelak/php-twitch-interactive-game-base/readme.md

-This repo is a basic example implementation to make a twitch browser interactive game in PHP/Ajax Its main functionnality for now is to get your viewers "display_name" which had typed "!play" in your chat
+This repo is a basic example implementation to make a twitch browser interactive game in PHP/Ajax

+Its main functionnality for now is to get your viewers "display_name" which typed "!play" in your chat

 ## HOW TO USE IT :